Afghan peace effort inches forward after U.S. threatens to cut $1 billion in aid

 Despite the government declaration of further discussions, the Taliban in a statement said its delegation would be traveling to Afghanistan only to properly verify the identities of the prisoners up for release.

-The U.S.-Taliban peace deal, signed in Doha last month, stipulated that a prisoner swap of up to 5,000 Taliban fighters and 1,000 members of the Afghan security forces was to occur by March 10, when formal negotiations between the Taliban and the Afghan government were set to begin.
+The U.S.-Taliban peace deal, signed in Doha, Qatar, last month, stipulated that a prisoner swap of up to 5,000 Taliban fighters and 1,000 members of the Afghan security forces was to occur by March 10, when formal negotiations between the Taliban and the Afghan government were set to begin.

 But the Afghan government quickly came out in opposition to the timeline, and the deadline passed.